yzw1236/dev-forge/README.md

 - Click "Format & Validate" to beautify the JSON and check for errors.
 - If the JSON is valid, it will be formatted and displayed below.
 - If invalid, an error message will be shown.

+### SQL Formatter
+- Paste or type your SQL query into the input textarea.
+- Click "Format SQL" to beautify the query with proper indentation and spacing.
+- The formatted SQL will be displayed in the output area with improved readability.
+- Use the "Copy" button to copy the formatted SQL to your clipboard.

+### Base64 Encoder/Decoder
+- Switch between Encode and Decode modes using the toggle buttons.
+- Enter text to encode to Base64 or paste Base64 string to decode.
+- Click the respective button to perform the conversion.
+- Use "Copy" to copy the result or "Swap" to move the result to input.

+### URL Encoder/Decoder
+- Switch between Encode and Decode modes using the toggle buttons.
+- Enter text to encode for URLs or paste URL-encoded text to decode.
+- Click the respective button to perform the conversion.
+- Use "Copy" to copy the result or "Swap" to move the result to input.

+### UUID/GUID Generator
+- Choose between UUID (lowercase) and GUID (uppercase) formats.
+- Set the number of UUIDs to generate (1-100).
+- Click "Generate" to create unique identifiers.
+- Copy individual UUIDs or all at once using the copy buttons.

+### Password Generator
+- Adjust password length using the slider (8-64 characters).
+- Select character types: uppercase, lowercase, numbers, and symbols.
+- Use advanced options to exclude similar or ambiguous characters.
+- View password strength indicator and copy the generated password.

 ## Tech Stack